gelvinp/rcalc/README.md

 - Add representation-aware operator implementations (bitwise ops should preserve the representations of their arguments).
 - Add Wayland support for the linux builds (waiting on getting a new computer that can hopefully run wayland).
 - Unit / fuzzing tests
-- Implement iOS-style stack wrapping for ImGui and Terminal renderers

 ## Contribute